 After a long, demanding shift at the hospital, exercising might be the last thing on your mind.
 And a boring trip to the gym again might not seem interesting.
 Instead, dust off your old bike and take it for a spin around these beautiful parks, or grab your friends and go for a hike around the beautiful landscapes.
 If you live in the beautiful state of Utah, remember, you have something special right in your backyard – you just have to get outside and explore it.

-Every 2 years, you must have completed licensed practice for at least 400 hours OR licensed practice for at least 200 hours and completed 15 hours of approved continuing education OR completed 30 hours of approved continuing education.
+RNs must complete licensed practice for at least 400 hours OR licensed practice for at least 200 hours and completed 15 hours of approved continuing education OR completed 30 hours of approved continuing education, every two (2) years.